Creamy Espinaca Dip Recipe: Perfect for Any Party

 Recipe Notes

-• Add vegetables like spinach or bell pepper for added nutrition.
+• Add vegetables like spinach or tomatoes for extra nutrients.

 ⚖️